josepmafe/boots-sleep-scraper/readme.md

 which takes care of all steps in the project pipeline, i.e., setup, default execution and cleanup

 > [!TIP]
-> We recommend you to avoid this very-high-level command and keep reading.
+> To have a deeper understanding of the project, we recommend you to avoid this very-high-level command and keep reading.

 ### Step by step
 Before running the Python code for the first time, one needs to setup the project by running
 ```bash
 make setup
 ```
-This command creates a Python virtual environment, installs the dependencies and makes the necessary folders in the project root folder.
+This command creates a Python virtual environment, installs the dependencies and makes the necessary folders in the project root directory.

 > [!TIP]
 > Before running the data extraction code, and after the setup, you can test it executing